PI Insurance & Risk Mitigation

 APBSA Core Area: Practice Management

-The webinar will include time for Q&A with our speakers.
+The webinar includes recorded Q&A with the speakers.
 Written CPD questions will be provided.

-Please keep your receipt and completed questions for your records.
+Please keep your receipt, completed questions and certificate for your CPD records.
 A link will be provided to upload CPD answers and for issue of a CPD certificate of completion.